Pocket Knives and Airports - TSA Knife Rules

 If I just leave my knife at security, what will happen to it?

 Interesting question.
-Check out this post from the TSA blog, which was the result of a report by CNN that some discarded items were being sold on eBay.
+The TSA wrote a thorough response to this question on its blog in 2009, as a result of a report by CNN that some discarded items were being sold on eBay.
+Knives remain one of the most confiscated items at airport security.

 According to TSA, this would only occur if the items were donated to a non-profit, which then sold them.
 TSA regulations deem all items left at security property of the federal government.
 Items are either destroyed or distributed to various non-profit or relief agencies.